mfilipeamorim/mfilipeamorim/README.md

 <h1 align="center">Hi, I'm Matheus Amorim</h1>
 <h3 align="center">A developer in progress.
 Today I'm studying systems analysis and development / working as a support technician at <a href=“https://www.insoft4.com.br/“ >Insoft4</a>.</h3>

-- 🌱 I’m currently learning/working with **Data science and PL SQL for Oracle Database.**
+- 🌱 I’m currently working with **PL/SQL and Oracle Database.**

+- 👨‍🎓 I'm also studying **Data Science and Backend with Python/Java/Javascript and its frameworks for APIs creation.**

 - 📫 How to reach me **matheus.amorim02@gmail.com**